toddheitmann/mlbgameday/README.md

-# MLBGame Data
+# MLBGameDay

-A python API for baseball data working with data from MLBAM Gameday [data](http://gd2.mlb.com/components/game/mlb/), [Baseball Savant](https://baseballsavant.mlb.com), and [Retrosheet](http://www.retrosheet.org).
+A python API for baseball data working with data sources from MLBAM Gameday [data](http://gd2.mlb.com/components/game/mlb/), [Baseball Savant](https://baseballsavant.mlb.com), and [Retrosheet](http://www.retrosheet.org).
 Stores data using [SQLAlchemy](https://www.sqlalchemy.org).
 Returns data in [PANDAS](http://pandas.pydata.org) data frames.

 Data use is always subject to licenses by [MLB Advanced Media License](http://gd2.mlb.com/components/copyright.txt), [retrosheet](http://www.retrosheet.org/notice.txt), and the [project license](https://github.com/toddheitmann/mlbgameday/blob/master/LICENSE).

 ## Status

-This currently ***does not*** work.
+This currently ***partially*** works.
+Expect continued updates and changes to database structure and data models.
 If you're curious about using MLBAM gameday data, the best source is [PitchRx](https://github.com/cpsievert/pitchRx).
 Obviously, it's in R, so you'll need to check out learning R, or find another option if python is your thing.

 ### Goals

 The project has two simple main goals:

-- Provide a database storage for gameday information using [SQLAlchemy](https://www.sqlalchemy.org) in sqlite format.
+- Provide a database storage for baseball data using [SQLAlchemy](https://www.sqlalchemy.org).
-- Serve this data back in [PANDAS](http://pandas.pydata.org) dataframes for further analysis.
+- Serve this data back for analysis in dataframes using [PANDAS](http://pandas.pydata.org).

 ### Roadmap

 Right now, I see three main paths to bring this project online, reading and storing downloaded data, creating the database structure, and serving queries in dataframes:

-- [ ] Using Gameday XML data
+- [ ] *Using Gameday XML data*

   - [x] Store XML files